Bedford Greenacre Independent School: Federation and merger

 In September 2013 Rushmoor School and St Andrew's School entered into a federation.
 Both schools retained their own identity and governing body, but shared resources and had one principal.
 In September 2016 both schools opened a combined sixth form.

 In early 2014, the schools released plans to move to a combined site on the edge of Bedford.
 The new site utilises the current sports field for development.
 The plans will see girls and boys educated on the same site in a Diamond school system.
 In May 2021 the two schools formally merged under the new name of 'Bedford Greenacre Independent School'.
-The merged school is expected to relocate to the new site in 2022.
+The merged school relocated to the new site in January 2025.
 A combined nursery school will be retained on the former St Andrews School site on Kimbolton Road.